The Green Green Grass: Regular characters

 Jed (Peter Heppelthwaite) – Jed is the farm's ploughman.
 He again likes to think he's appearing a bit thick, but, in reality, viewers are led to believe that Jed is genetically thick.
 He is renowned for having a family of five children.
 He is often the brunt of a joke, whereby he and his wife are 'too lazy' to use contraception.
 Jed's workload has also been known to expand from ploughman to various other areas of expertise, such as in the episode "Home Brew" when he gets involved in Ye Potato Cyder business.
 He is also known for attempting to escape his wife, such as when he turns up unexpectedly in one particular episode, in the middle of the night, at Bryan's caravan after having a blazing row with his wife.
 Bryan just accepts this as a usual occurrence and lets him in.

-Mrs Cakeworthy (Ella Kenion) – Mrs Cakeworthy is The Grange's housecleaner.
-Various jokes have been made to her expense, referring to her non-cleaning and biscuit-eating habits.
-She has even on occasions been asked to lift her legs whilst Marlene does the hoovering.
+Mrs Cakeworthy (Ella Kenion) – Imelda Cakeworthy is The Grange's housecleaner.
+Various jokes have been made to her expense, referring to her extreme laziness and biscuit-eating habits to the point that she has often been asked to lift her legs whilst Marlene does the hoovering.
+She is also known as the town's gossip, frequently spying on people's conversations and reading their post without their permission.
 Boycie sacks her in the episode "Bothered and Bewildered" after he catches her sitting around doing nothing.
 However, after some strange experiences he re-hires her.
 Mrs Cakeworthy has a husband who has been seen on occasions, most notably in the 2006 Christmas special "From Here to Paternity".
 She has also been seen to hold seances within the house.
 Mrs Cakeworthy is also said to have a dust intolerance.

-Llewellyn (Alan David) – Llewellyn is Boycie's next-door neighbour.
-Boycie continually refers to him as a mad Welshman.
-He has been known to look after himself and puts his thoughts before others.
-In one episode, he told the police about Boycie using Artificial Fertiliser on his Organic Farm.
-This could have put Boycie in prison for up to five years.
-Llewellyn has a daughter called Rhian, who is Tyler's English teacher.
-Rhian has appeared in two episodes.
+Llewellyn Abcoradock (Alan David) – Llewellyn is Boycie's irritable Welsh next-door neighbour.
+Boycie continually refers to him as a "mad Welshman".
+He has a daughter called Rhian, who is Tyler's English teacher and who appeared in two episodes.
+Despite their rivalry, Llewellyn often does business with Boycie and attends Boycie and Marlene's wedding in the finale, hinting that they are on more amicable terms.

 Beth (Lisa Diveney) – Beth is Tyler's girlfriend until the end of the third series.
 She is clever, attractive and vegetarian.
 Over the three years she spent as Tyler's girlfriend, she had her patience put to the test.
 First, Tyler showed no interest in supporting her horse racing protests, then he put meat before her, and, to top things off, she peers through the window to see Boycie completely naked, thanks to Earl, in Mother Earth.